National arbitration laws

 Are there any impending plans to reform the arbitration laws in your jurisdiction?

-There are no impending plans to reform the arbitration laws.
+There are no further impending plans to reform the arbitration laws.

 What are the validity requirements for an arbitration agreement?